Co-Curriculars

 Campus Ministry

-Moderators: Sr. Veronica Marinari, ASCJ (director); Mrs. Carol Bauer and Mrs. April Remiger
+Moderators: Sr. Veronica Marinari, ASCJ (director); Mrs. Carol Bauer

 See the following clubs for more detailed Campus Ministry opportunities: CARE, Respect Life, and Social Justice.